 Not surprisingly, AI was the most common theme of the conference.
 Apart from the word “leverage” (what’s a business conference without it?), “ChatGPT” was the phrase we heard most.

-Physicians are excited about the possibilities for generative AI in the realms of: personalized treatment planning, diagnostics/clinical decision-making, clinical productivity, combing through the extent of EHR data to reduce error/inform decisions, and more.
+Physicians are enthusiastic about the potential applications of generative AI in personalized treatment planning, diagnostics, clinical decision-making, enhancing clinical productivity, and sifting through extensive EHR data to reduce errors and inform decisions.

 Our client, the American Medical Association, hosted an event spotlighting physician innovators and startups who can connect online (or IRL, as was the case at ViVE) via the Physician Innovation Network.
 During that spotlight we heard several physicians express excitement about the potential of generative AI, so long as the right guardrails are in place.